 - The Bluetooth’s battery adds little to the weight

-The people have always loved Shoei motorcycle helmets.
+People have always loved Shoei motorcycle helmets.
 And the Shoei RF-1200 is not an exception.
 It is a full face motorcycle helmet and the successor to the bad boy RF-1100, a prestige helmet of its time.
 However, this thing is impressive; one of the best full-face motorcycle helmets.
 When it’s on your head, it just feels right.
-There are no tight spots, no loose spots, no pressure points.
+There are no tight spots, no loose spots, and no pressure points.
 It is super comfortable.

 Besides being comfortable, this thing is very safe, meeting both DOT and Snell M2015 safety standards.
-It has built-in EQRS, an emergency cheek pad removal system, which can be very useful if the situation calls for it.
+It has built-in EQRS, and an emergency cheek pad removal system, which can be very useful if the situation calls for it.

 The shield features CWR-1 Pin lock technology with a spring-loaded base plate to provide an excellent seal.
 Its shell is made up of heavy polycarbonate, and the face shield blocks all UV rays.
 The internals of this helmet is composed of 3D Max-Dry Pads, and everything is almost swappable.

 It has a very compact design and is perfect for intermediate to long oval head shapes.
 The ventilation of this helmet is on point, and the sound levels are unbelievable.
 Even with the vents open, you do not hear much noise.
 The helmet’s weight is about 3.5 lbs., making it the lightest Snell certified helmet in the current Shoei lineup.